 Welcome to Drill Or Drop.com, publisher of independent, evidence-based journalism about the onshore oil and gas business in the UK and the campaign against it.

-DrillOrDrop.com is named after the “drill or drop” clause in petroleum exploration and development licences, which requires an operator to drill a well within a certain length of time or give up the licence area.
+DrillOrDrop.com is named after the “drill or drop” clause in a petroleum exploration and development licence.
+This requires an operator to drill a well within a certain length of time or give up the licence area.

-We’ll be asking whether the UK should drill – “go all out for shale” (and other sources of hydrocarbons) as David Cameron believes.
-Or should we drop the idea because it carries too great a risk to climate change, environmental damage and an industrialised countryside, as many campaigners believe.
+We ask whether the UK should drill – “go all out for shale” (and other sources of hydrocarbons) as David Cameron believes.
+Or should we drop the idea because it carries too great a risk to climate change, environmental damage, human rights and an industrialised countryside, as many campaigners believe.

-DrillOrDrop.com will chronicle the events of the onshore oil and gas industry across the UK.
-We’ll follow the regulators, political decision-makers, legal developments and the opposition campaign.
-We’ll be looking behind the headlines to investigate what is driving the industry and the campaign against it.
+DrillOrDrop.com chronicles the events of the onshore oil and gas industry across the UK.
+We follow the regulators, political decision-makers, legal developments and the opposition campaign.
+We look behind the headlines to investigate what is driving the industry and the campaign against it.

-Other journalists, researchers and writers also contribute to this site.
+Other journalists, researchers and writers contribute to this site.

 Pictures in the site header are by Ruth Hayhurst and David Burr: email@example.com